JonesEdwin7/restaurentmanage/README.md

 - Tagging recipes with keywords.
 - Searching and filtering recipes.
 - Sharing recipes with others.
-- Adding images and notes to recipes.
+- Adding images and notes to recipes, stored in Amazon S3.

 ## Getting Started